First Time Renting or Buying

 playing tennis and bought a park model in a park without

 tennis courts.
-But thought it was such a good deal and we can
+But thought it was such a good deal and we can drive to

-drive to tennis courts.
+tennis courts.
 Now we are sorry.
 But love the 'old' park

 model and love the neighbors.
 Now what?"

-While you may feel you can travel outside the park to
+While you may feel you can travel outside the park to participate

-residents develop a lifestyle that becomes more 'small town'.
-It
+lifestyle that becomes more 'small town'.
+It becomes habit to walk to

-becomes habit to walk to things and/or ride your bike.
-You may
+things and/or ride your bike.
+You may strongly regret that you

-strongly regret that you chose a park where you needed to fire up
+chose a park where you needed to fire up the family vehicle and head

-participate in your favorite activity.
+off into the city traffic to participate in your favorite activity.

-Of course some activities, like golfing, normally require
+Of course some activities, like golfing, normally require outside

 It doesn't make much sense to contribute (and you usually will

-either directly or indirectly) to an expensive recreation facility
+either directly or indirectly) to an expensive recreation facility in

-in a park if you have absolutely no interest in that activity.
+a park if you have absolutely no interest in that activity.

 More about Park Activities

-Most park sites will list at least the most common activities
+Most park sites will list at least the most common activities and

 The parks have someone in charge of activities.
 This is often a

 volunteer resident but could also be a park employee.
-Contact
+Contact them

-In some cases the parks are hungry to have residents that like
+In some cases the parks are hungry to have residents that like to

-to organize and spend their time getting people together for new
+organize and spend their time getting people together for new

 activities.
 If you are that type of person then you may be able to

 start your own 'unique' activity.
-Ask if that is allowed
+Ask if that is allowed and

-and supported.
+supported.

-Location - Location -
+Location - Location - Location

 There are a lot of considerations regarding the location of the